shoui520/shoui520.github.io/docs/shouimethod.md

 My mining philosophy is to **mine everything**.
 I don't worry about what I mine.
 I also make sure to put as minimal effort into my mining process as possible.
 This means the majority of my cards are made by just clicking the green button or highlighting then clicking the green button.

+Also, if the word you are mining is a noun or a very descriptive adjective, then you should search the word on Google Images, copy an image and put that in the "Picture" field of your card.
+This is the most manual intervention you need to do for your cards.
+I genuinely think having a picture on the back of the card when it's a noun is a night-and-day difference, so it's worth the effort.

+If your Google keeps defaulting to Chinese results, it's because your Google is not set to Japanese yet.
+You can fix this Chinese results issue by either:

+- setting your Google language to Japanese
+- appending とは to all kanji-only searches
+- Using this Google JP Only tampermonkey script I made.
+[Link](/google_jp_only.js)

 ### FREQUENCY SORTING (EASY!)

 This sorts the order your mined cards are shown to you based on how common they are in Japanese.